rivit98/progress-tracker-backend/Readme.md

 # ProgressTracker (backend)

 A simple django app made to track progress on weird stuff.
+Do not expect good quality of the code.

 ## Development